phillycommunitywireless/docs/docs/device-configs/configure-erx.md

 This guide will walk you through configuring a Ubiquiti EdgeRouter X.

-## Normal Setup
+## LiteBeam Setup
-This method involves plugging the ERX directly into your computer and setting a static IP address.
+This method configures the ERX to be used at a PCW install site, connecting to the Internet via LiteBeam.

 ### Required Hardware